Dr. Ajesh Raj Saksena

 HOW TO DIAGNOSE?

-In this study, you swallow the barium-containing liquid and undergo X-rays.
+Barium swallow study In this study, you swallow the barium-containing liquid and undergo X-rays.
 X-rays show any changes in the tissue due to the barium coating inside your esophagus.

 Endoscopy involves passing a flexible tube equipped with a camera (video endoscope) down your throat and into your esophagus.
 In order to detect cancer or areas of irritation in your esophagus, your doctor uses an endoscope.